My way is the Old Way.

 Baldur froze, brown eyes rising to meet Númi’s own.
 The fire crackled to Númi’s left, but the room suddenly seemed as cold as his insides.
 Two.
 Those were the number of steps it would take him to plunge his longsword into the Viscount’s throat, but he doubted they were alone.
 Most likely, there were at least two Lightbenders cloaked in invisibility, ready for any attack.

 “My Lord,” Númi added as if it were an afterthought.

 Baldur’s ancient brow wrinkled into a frown.
-“Do you know what I’m doing right now?”
+“Do you understand what I’m doing?”
 When Númi did not respond, he continued, “I’m writing a letter to his Majesty, the King.
 In this letter, I explain that his son is dead.
-This is the second time I’ve had to write this in as many days.”
+This is the second time I’ve had to write this in two days.”

 “Is he?”
-Númi asked in a voice so cold that it could freeze running magma in its tracks.
+Númi asked, his voice so cold it could freeze running magma in its tracks.

-“Is he truly dead?”
-Númi asked calmly.
+“Is he dead?”
+Númi said.
 “From what I understand no body was found.”

 “Men who had no need to,” Baldur continued as if Númi never spoke.
 “Men who had sons and wives.
 Their loved ones weep for them now.
 Your son should have been the only one to die last night.”